microsoft/pxt-adafruit/docs/projects/hack-your-headphones.md

 ### ~avatar

-Build your own music player micro:bit from headphones.
+Build your own music player @boardname@ from headphones.

 ### ~